 It can spread to cover many devices thus, affecting not only an individual or one organization but a large network of companies or the government.

 Cybervandalism means destroying or damaging the data when a network service is stopped or disrupted.
 It may also include any kind of physical harm done to the computer of any person, defacing of the public profile of the victim.
 These acts may take the form of the theft of a computer, some part of a computer or a peripheral attached to the computer.

 So, if a burglary is attempted in any organization that involves the theft or physical harm is done to its computers, such an act will be taken as a cybercrime by the law.

 Cyber terrorism is the most dangerous threat to the sovereignty and integrity of the nation.
 It involves the denial of service attacks which means flooding a computer with more requests than it can handle.
 This will ultimately lead to the crashing of the device thus denying access to services by authorized users.

 Thus, cyber terrorism is dangerous especially the Government institutions are a target of the same.

 If a hacker accesses an organization’s official profile and indulges in publishing or distributing pornographic material on the public internet platform, it can be very dangerous for the organization’s reputation.

-Such crimes are covered under the cyber law to protect the integrity of the victim organization.
+Such crimes are covered under cyber law to protect the integrity of the victim organization.

 Such crimes have a wide scope.
 It includes any unlawful act in which the owner is deprived completely or partially of his rights.
 The basic law protects the organization from illegal acts like software piracy, infringement of copyright, trademark, patents, designs and service mark violation, theft of computer source code.

-Online insurance advisor SecureNow helps organizations seeking cyber insurance by providing quotes from multiple insurers, completing paperwork for proposal and help them manage their policies and claims.
+Online insurance advisor SecureNow helps organizations seeking cyber insurance by providing quotes from multiple insurers, completing paperwork for proposals and help them manage their policies and claims.